Skip to main content

 • Getting personal laundry to the washing machine and dryer.
 This includes accessing the laundry area associated with their residence such as in a kitchen, in a laundry room, in a basement, or another building in an apartment complex.

-Examples of Chores include but not limited to:
+Examples of Chores include, but are not limited to:

 • Routine Housekeeping